Tubbie/vaccipy/docs/decisions/0001-choosing-identity-provider.md

 ### Positive Consequences

-* High time to market
+* Low time to market
 * Allows apps to be integrated already.

 ### Negative Consequences